 I desperately want to get it right before I leave this world.

 Every day I pray that I listen beyond what my ears hear to the voice that comes from a much deeper place than I can even describe.
-That voice tells me to love like there is no tomorrow, to forgive as if my life depends on it and to grow through life with the knowing that I’m just a part of the Divine Plan and a part of a puzzle that is much bigger than me.
+That voice tells me to love like there is no tomorrow, to forgive as if my life depends on it and to grow through life with the knowledge that I’m just a part of the Divine Plan and a part of a puzzle that is much bigger than me.

 Lastly, it reminds to always keep in mind that I might be someone else’s healing…just as there are so many that have been healing ones for me.